ElektraInitiative/libelektra/src/plugins/stdioproc/README.md

 The child process should now exit (and thereby close its ends of the `stdin`/`stdout` pipes).

-> **Note:** Under normal circumstances this only happens, when plugin is being closed.
+> **Note:** Under normal circumstances this only happens, when plugin is being closed, i.e. during a `elektraPluginClose` call for a `stdioproc` instance.

 ### Errors